Elijah87byte/Elijah87byte/README.md

 ### Hi there 👋
 # I am Elijah Ojo
-# I'm a Data Analyst / Business Analyst
+# I'm a Data Analyst / Business Analyst in training
 About me:

 - 🔭 I’m currently working on building my foundational skills in data analytics by working on small data projects and participating in online courses...